 I cannot recommend this place enough.
 If you can, see this place before seeing the Taj Mahal.
 I anything else you will appreciate the level of detail that went into the Taj Mahal.

-Getting there: There are local buses that come close to Humayuns Tomb, but I took the tax as I had a few stops to make while solo exploring and didn’t want to start navigating my way around the city with the day’s exploration I had planned.
+How To Get To Humayun Tomb: There are local buses that come close to Humayuns Tomb, but I took the tax as I had a few stops to make while solo exploring and didn’t want to start navigating my way around the city with the day’s exploration I had planned.
 If taking a taxi make sure you see help from your hotel to make sure you are taking safe and reliable/register transportation.
-Also bear in mind that the traffic in Delhi is crazy which may mess with plans of covering a lot of sights in one day due to none-moving traffic and chaos.
+Also, bear in mind that the traffic in Delhi is crazy which may mess with plans of covering a lot of sights in one day due to none-moving traffic and chaos.

 Tip: If visiting in the hot months bring with you some water and an umbrella as the Indian sun can be unforgiving at time.
 Otherwise also visit in the morning when its cooler too, or later in the afternoon.
 Just be mindful of early closing times.

 It seems so lovely there, would love to visit one day. x

 Definitely worth a visit.
 Let me know if you prefer this one or the Taj Mahal.